Costa Rican Sea Turtles

 • Saba VS, Stock CA, Paladino FV, Spotila JR, Santidrián Tomillo P (2012) Projected response of an endangered marine turtle population to climate change.
 Nature Climate Change 2:814-820.

-• Santidrián Tomillo P, Saba VS, Blanco GS, Stock CA, Paladino FV, Spotila JR (2012) Climate drive egg and hatchling mortality threatens survival of Eastern Pacific leatherback turtles.
+• Santidrián Tomillo P, Saba VS, Blanco GS, Stock CA, Paladino FV, Spotila JR (2012) Climate drive egg and hatchling mortality threatens the survival of Eastern Pacific leatherback turtles.
 PLoS ONE 7:e37602.

 .